aaltonewmedia/physcomp.newmedia.dog/content/2025/ziyu-zhao/w1_homework/index.md

 I studied the use of ***Botton*** is for utilizing the voltage difference to give signal through input pin, to control whether other pin ports output voltage.
 And I also try to figure out the principle of ***Pull_up resistors*** and ***Pull_down resistors***.

 When I start to write code after connecting circult, I only count when button is High, then I found the LED light keep shinning after the first-time I pressed the button.
-After searching some materials, I know need to
+After searching some materials, I know need to set up another value shows the condition aftering press the button.
+It turn to normal after I add the value "LastButtonState", it will equal to Button's value after each loop.

 ![](img_4449_compressed.jpg "My circuit")